 More "J" and Less "A" in AJAX

-But as your application matures, you may want to have some fully server-side Ajax functionality be converted into more performance-efficient client-side-only Javascript functionality.
-This example shows how you can easily change an existing Form that uses all QCubed-based Ajax interactions into a more blended server- and client-side Javascript/Ajax form.
-Because the API for Server actions, JavaScript actions and Ajax actions are all the same, the process for rewriting specific nuggets of functionality in this manner is straightforward, and the action types (from Ajax- to JavaScript- to Server-) should be very interchangable.
+But as your application matures, you may want to have some fully server-side Ajax functionality to be converted into more performance-efficient client-side-only JavaScript functionality.
+This example shows how you can easily change an existing Form that uses all QCubed-based Ajax interactions into a more blended server- and client-side JavaScript/Ajax form.
+Because the API for Server actions, JavaScript actions, and Ajax actions are all the same, the process of rewriting specific functionality nuggets is simple, and the types of actions (from Ajax to JavaScript to server) should be very interchangeable.

 This is a Test for Item #1